The Gang Gets Racist: Production

 The original "pilot" for the series consisted of a home-movie made by McElhenney, Howerton, and Day based on an idea originated by McElhenney who described it as "a guy going over to another guy's house to ask him for sugar, and the other guy telling him that he has cancer.
 And instead of the friend being compassionate, he just wants to get the sugar and get out the door."
 The premise for this short was eventually transformed into the fourth episode of the series "Charlie has Cancer."
 It was believed this pilot of the series was shot with a budget of just $200, but Charlie Day would later comment, "We shot it for nothing...
 I don't know where this $200 came from...
 We were a bunch of kids with cameras running around shooting each other and [the] next thing you know, we're eleven years in and we're still doing the show."
 This pilot was shopped by the actors around various studios, their pitch being simply showing the DVD of the pilot to executives.
 After viewing the pilot, FX Network ordered the first season, with "The Gang Gets Racist" being aired as its first episode.

 The show was budgeted at $450,000 an episode, less than a third of a network standard, using Panasonic's DVX100 MiniDV prosumer video camera.
 The original concept had "the gang" being out-of-work actors with the theme song being a cha-cha version of "Hooray for Hollywood"; however there were too many shows at the time with a similar premise.
 "The network came to us and said, 'We don't want a show about actors,' and we said, 'Fine, let's put it somewhere else, McElhenney explained.
 "I'm from Philly, let's put it in Philly, and we'll make it about a bar, because that's a job where you can have lots of free time and still have income that could explain how these people can sustain themselves."
 The title was later changed to reflect that, in the unaired pilot, the gang had been rewritten as bar owners in Philadelphia, instead of actors in LA.
 Prior to Kaitlin Olson joining the show, the character Sweet Dee was originally played by Jordan Reid, who at the time was the girlfriend of McElhenney, but was recast after they broke up.
+Kirsten Wiig also auditioned for the role.